lym000000/ComfyUI-AnyColorCorrection/README.md

-# ComfyUI Clothing Color Correction Node
+# ComfyUI Any Color Correction Node

-A custom node for ComfyUI that performs color correction on clothing in face-swapped images.
-This node helps maintain the original clothing color when using face swap tools, addressing common color shifts that occur during the face swap process.
+This is a fork of [ComfyUI-ColorCorrection](https://github.com/zaheenrahman/ComfyUI-ColorCorrection) by [zaheenrahman](https://github.com/zaheenrahman)

+A flexible custom node for **ComfyUI** that performs color correction on any masked region (e.g., clothing, background, skin) based on a reference image.
+Originally designed to fix color shifts during face-swapping.
+It now supports broader use cases with batch processing, optional masks, and multiple correction methods.

+## 🔄 Changelog

+### (2025-06-21)
+- ✅ Added **batch dimension support** (works with 1-to-N and N-to-N inputs)
+- ✅ Fully optional `mask_ref` and `mask_target` inputs
+- ✅ Safer handling of shape mismatches (with proper error messages)
+- ✅ Better normalized color difference metric (for thresholding)
+- ✅ Ensured single-image input returns a single tensor output

 ## Features

 - **Multiple Color Correction Methods**: Choose from statistical, histogram, or LAB color space transfers
 - **Fine Control**: Adjust the strength and threshold of the color correction
 - **Preserve Luminosity**: Option to maintain the original brightness while correcting colors
-- **Masked Processing**: Only applies corrections to specified clothing regions
+- **Masked Processing**: Only applies corrections to specified regions

 ## Installation